cortexproject/cortex/docs/guides/glossary.md

 ### Hash ring

 The hash ring is a distributed data structure used by Cortex for sharding, replication and service discovery.
-The hash ring data structure gets shared across Cortex replicas via Gossip or a key-value store.
+The hash ring data structure gets shared across Cortex replicas via gossip or a key-value store.

 For more information, please refer to the [Architecture](../architecture.md#the-hash-ring) documentation.